wp-plugins/online-booking-engine/readme.txt

 eZee Reservation is the perfect solution for hotel, resorts, B&B, resorts, hotel chains, motels or any other accommodation type that want to receive direct bookings from their website.

+The eZee Booking WordPress plugin is free to use, but you do [need an account](http://www.ezeereservation.com/live_demo.php) on [www.eZeeReservation.com.](http://www.ezeereservation.com)

+**eZee offers free installation for the eZee Hotel Booking Engine Plugin.
+Contact us to get that done by our experts for you.**

 == Installation ==

+eZee offers free installation for the eZee Hotel Booking Engine Plugin.
+Contact us to get that done by our experts for you.
+Or if you want to do it on your own please follow the steps below.

 Step 1: Download eZee Online Booking System extension for wordpress